2006 Seattle Seahawks season: NFC Divisional Playoff: at #1 Chicago Bears

 Coming off the win over the Cowboys, the Seahawks traveled to Soldier Field to face the top-seeded Chicago Bears in the Divisional round.
-In the first quarter, Seattle trailed early with Bears RB Thomas Jones getting a 9-yard TD run for the only score of the period.
-In the second quarter, the Seahawks got on the board with QB Matt Hasselbeck completing a 16-yard TD pass to WR Nate Burleson.
-However, immediately following Seattle's score, Chicago responded with QB Rex Grossman completing a 68-yard TD pass to WR Bernard Berrian.
-The Seahawks struck back with RB Shaun Alexander getting a 4-yard TD run, yet Jones helped the Bears out with a 7-yard TD run.
-In the third quarter, Seattle took the lead with kicker Josh Brown kicking a 40-yard field goal, while Alexander got a 13-yard TD run.
+In the first quarter, Seattle trailed early with Bears running back Thomas Jones getting a 9-yard touchdown run for the only score of the quarter.
+In the second quarter, the Seahawks got on the board with quarterback Matt Hasselbeck completing a 16-yard touchdown pass to wide receiver Nate Burleson.
+However, immediately following Seattle's score, Chicago responded with quarterback Rex Grossman completing a 68-yard touchdown pass to wide receiver Bernard Berrian.
+The Seahawks struck back with running back Shaun Alexander getting a 4-yard touchdown run, yet Jones helped the Bears out with a 7-yard touchdown run.
+In the third quarter, Seattle took the lead with kicker Josh Brown kicking a 40-yard field goal, while Alexander got a 13-yard touchdown run.
 However, in the fourth quarter, Chicago tied the game with kicker Robbie Gould getting a 41-yard field goal.
 In overtime, the Seahawks won the coin toss and received the ball first.
 Hasselbeck led the team to around midfield, but on their last third down of the game, he threw the ball out of bounds.
 On fourth down the Seahawks punted to the Bears who were able to get the ball close enough for Gould to kick a 49-yard field goal.

 With the loss, Seattle ended its season with an overall record of 10–8.